-An abdominal film, also known as an abdominal X-ray, helps doctors assess potential problems in your abdomen—particularly in your spleen, stomach, and intestines.
-Your doctor may perform this procedure to help detect a particular condition such as kidney stones.
+An abdominal plain film, also known as an abdominal X-ray, helps your doctor assess potential problems in your abdominal cavity, stomach, and intestines.
+Your doctor may perform this procedure to help detect a particular condition like kidney stones or gallstones.

-A KUB X-ray is a variation of an abdominal film.
-Instead of examining the entire abdominal area, this test focuses on the kidneys, ureters, and bladder.
-It gets its name from the first letter of each of these body parts.
+Instead of generally imaging the entire abdominal area, your doctor may order a KUB X-ray, which is a variation of an abdominal film that focuses on the kidneys, ureters, and bladder.
+The procedure gets its name from the first letter of each of these body parts.

-Your doctor might order an abdominal film if you are experiencing one or more of the following symptoms:
+Your doctor might order an abdominal X-ray if you’re having one or more of the following symptoms:

 - ongoing vomiting